git/git.github.io/Mentoring-Program-Guide.md

 4. what things you think should be easier
 5. what you are planning to work on and how

-The reason we ask for 2), 3) and 4) is that often interns or students don't know about things, like existing documentation, historical discussions, debugging scripts, features, tools or techniques, that could help them understand what's going on, or work in a more efficient way.
-If a mentor doesn't know that the intern or student is blocked or slowed by something or has a hard time moving forward, it's difficult for the mentor to help.
-So it's important for interns or students to reflect on the issues, blocks, inefficiencies, complex things that they are facing.
+The reason we ask for 2), 3) and 4) is that often interns or contributors don't know about things, like existing documentation, historical discussions, debugging scripts, features, tools or techniques, that could help them understand what's going on, or work in a more efficient way.
+If a mentor doesn't know that the intern or contributor is blocked or slowed by something or has a hard time moving forward, it's difficult for the mentor to help.
+So it's important for interns or contributors to reflect on the issues, blocks, inefficiencies, complex things that they are facing.

 Notifying the mailing list or your mentors about a blog post, should not prevent you from emailing or contacting the mailing list or your